 Exercise intolerance isn’t solely in the realm of ME/CFS.
 In fact, as we get older, there is a gradual intolerance to exercise, particularly in the frail elderly.
-In mice, you can induce exercise intolerance via a high fat, high sucrose diet quite like the one most Americans eat.
+In mice, you can induce exercise intolerance via a high fat, high sucrose diet similar to what most Americans eat.
 The same diet, in humans, increases the absorption of LPS, also called endotoxin, and impairs metabolism.

-In the mouse model, the Western diet induces exercise intolerance by increased activity of an enzyme called CD38, which is highly expressed cells of the immune system.
+In the mouse model, the Western diet induces exercise intolerance by increased activity of an enzyme called CD38.
+There is high CD38 expression in cells of the immune system.
 In mice, genetically removing CD38 prevents the exercise intolerance induced by the Western diet.
-CD38 is an enzyme upregulated in inflammatory conditions, and LPS has been shown to upregulate gene expression of CD38 over 100-fold in macrophages.
+CD38 is an enzyme upregulated in inflammatory conditions.
+LPS upregulates gene expression of CD38 over 100-fold in macrophages.

 This explains the pain and systemic immune activation, but how does this affect exercise intolerance?
 CD38 is an NAD+ consuming enzyme.
-NAD+ is used as a coenzyme to generate energy from glucose.
-Decreasing NAD+ impairs our ability to fully use glucose as energy, and as we get older, NAD+ levels decline and this decline is driven by increased CD38 activity.
+NAD+ is a coenzyme that helps generate energy.
+Decreasing NAD+ impairs our ability to fully use glucose as energy.
+As we get older, NAD+ levels decline, which is driven by increased CD38 activity.

-The age-related metabolic dysfunction caused by decreasing NAD+ levels leads to an inability to fully process glucose as an energy source.
-This same process plays out in ME/CFS, where glucose is processed in the cytosol of cells, converted to lactate and sent out of the cell, and never enters the mitochondria where most of our energy is generated.
-In aging mice, this dysfunction can be corrected by inhibiting CD38.
+The age-related metabolic dysfunction from decreasing NAD+ levels leads to an inability to fully process glucose as an energy source.
+This same process plays out in ME/CFS.
+Glucose metabolism occurs in the cytosol of cells, forming lactate.
+Unfortunately, it never enters the mitochondria where we generate far more energy.
+In aging mice, inhibiting CD38 corrects the decline in NAD+.

-Making a case for optimizing circadian rhythms in ME/CFS patients
+Making a case for optimizing circadian rhythms in Chronic fatigue syndrome patients

 It didn’t just strike me out of nowhere to dig in to this relationship between LPS and ME/CFS.
-Round 1 of my Stop Leaky Gut Challenge just happened to have a person with ME/CFS who had amazing results doing the program.
-It just so happens that the program is tailored around minimizing LPS absorption from the gut.
+My Stop Leaky Gut Challenge just happened to have a person with ME/CFS who had amazing results doing the program.
+That’s because the program is tailored around minimizing LPS absorption from the gut.

-It’s probably important to point out before I go over her progress that leaky gut isn’t the only way to increase the amount of LPS that enters your blood.
+But leaky gut isn’t the only way to increase the amount of LPS that enters your blood.
 Reducing LPS absorption also isn’t the only way to minimize the effects of LPS in your body either.
-That being said, addressing all variables that minimize LPS absorption and its impact completely changed this woman’s life.
+Although, addressing all variables that minimize LPS absorption and its impact completely changed this woman’s life.

 Over the course of 3 weeks she went from being intolerant to exercise to doing high intensity interval training(HIIT).
 Additionally, she saw an amazing drop in her resting heart rate, as evidenced by her resting heart rate graph below:

 Now, I have to admit that this is nowhere near a normal response.
-She as well as I credit the program for doing this, but the woman we are dealing with is very Type A, and she followed the program like her life depended on it.
-She is also a member of my Circadian Retraining Program, so she understood the importance of what she was doing and how it was going to improve her health.
+We both credit the program for doing this.
+But this woman is very Type A, and she followed the program like her life depended on it.
+She is also a member of my Circadian Retraining Program.
+So she understands the importance of what she is doing and how it was going to improve her health.

-Interestingly, she wasn’t doing exercise at the time other than yoga, and going from 85 to 73bpm in just under 3 weeks doesn’t happen without cardiovascular exercise.
-She is currently hovering at an RHR of 64bpm after the full 3 weeks of the challenge.
-Her ME/CFS was attributed to mitochondrial dysfunction induced by fluoroquinolone antibiotics.
+Interestingly, she wasn’t doing exercise at the time other than yoga.
+Going from 85 to 73bpm in just under 3 weeks doesn’t happen without cardiovascular exercise.
+She’s currently hovering at an RHR of 64bpm after the full 3 weeks of the challenge.
+Her doctor attributed her ME/CFS to mitochondrial dysfunction induced by fluoroquinolone antibiotics.
 While many think this is pretty much as life sentence, it’s not, as her case clearly shows.

-As explained above, the mitochondrial dysfunction was a metabolic phenotype induced by increased LPS absorption which may have started with the antibiotic, but other factors were holding her in to that metabolic phenotype.
+As explained above, the mitochondrial dysfunction was a metabolic phenotype induced by increased LPS absorption.
+This started with the antibiotic, but other factors were holding her in to that metabolic phenotype.
 In her words…

 “…now when I do my sprints while on my walks, it’s like a night and day difference.
 Feels like I have more oxygen to breath.”

 In reality she’s not breathing in more oxygen, there was more than likely adequate oxygen in her blood.
-The problem was that oxygen wasn’t getting in to tissues, and if it was, there was no mitochondria to make energy using it.
-This sent a low oxygen signal that elevated her heart rate, even though she wasn’t exercising and in need of more oxygen.
+The problem was that oxygen wasn’t getting in to tissues.
+Even if it was, there was no mitochondria to make energy using it.
+This sent a low oxygen signal that elevated her heart rate, even though she didn’t need more oxygen.
 She simply needed to correct the metabolic block in her mitochondria.

 There’s still more work to do, but after being formerly bed-ridden and 75lbs, she is well on her way.
 Even now that she feels mostly “normal”, it’s important to build resilience so that this doesn’t happen again.
-While her trigger may have been fluorquinolone-induced leaky gut due to microbial dysbiosis, it’s not the only trigger to increased LPS absorption.
+While her trigger was fluorquinolone-induced leaky gut, it’s not the only trigger to increased LPS absorption.

 Tug and pull between living and the immune system

 There’s actually quite a good reason why all of this happens.
-Fighting off pathogens is a very energy demanding task, so when we experience an infection, resources need to be shifted away from other energy demanding processes.
+Fighting off pathogens is an energy demanding task.
+So when we experience an infection, resources need to be shifted away from other energy demanding processes.
 Movement also happens to be very energy intensive, so when we become sick, we enter a hypometabolic state.

 In mice infused with LPS, oxygen consumption declined between 35-52%.
 Energy was diverted away from walking, resting metabolic rate and temperature regulation to the immune system to help promote tolerance.
 But therein lies the rub; tolerance simply means the body is adapting to the stress, not that it’s actively fighting it off.
 It’s a strategy to promote survival, not remove the infection.

-Goosing this along by actively decreasing metabolism through intermittent fasting or cold thermogenesis promoted tolerance, but it didn’t correct the problem.
+Goosing this along by actively decreasing metabolism through intermittent fasting or cold thermogenesis promoted tolerance.
+But that doesn’t solve the problem.
 In the person from the challenge, she addressed the source of the problem, and with that, removed the problem altogether.
 This allowed her to come out of her hypometabolic state and feel like she was breathing more oxygen.

-If I were to guess, NAD+ consumption by CD38 expressing cells of the immune system probably plays a major role here.
+If I were to guess, NAD+ consumption by CD38 probably plays a major role here.
 But there are likely other metabolic signals that reinforce the hypometabolic state.

-While the Western diet is certainly no help, other factors including physical activity, circadian rhythms, and stress management also go a long way in correcting the metabolic dysfunction that comes with ME/CFS.
-But it’s important to throw everything you can at it, half measures won’t work.
+All of these factors are useful for correcting the metabolic dysfunction that comes with ME/CFS.
+And it’s important to throw everything you can at it, half measures won’t work.